lhr-solar/Telemetry/Raspberry Pi Telemetry Server/Readme.md

 These instructions will outline how to use the web scraping method to get data from the telemetry nucleo on the solar vehicle.
 This is the current prefered method to receive the data.

 ## Quick setup
 Go to the SVT Google drive and go to the Bevolt folder in the Telemetry section.
 Download the `RaspberryPiWebscrapingImage.zip`, extract it, and etch it onto an SD card using [Etcher](https://www.balena.io/etcher/).
 Now, connect a mouse, keyboawrd, usb wifi dongle, and monitor, and boot the raspberry pi.
-Once the pi has booted, go to the wifi options in the upper right, select wlan1, and connect it to the wifi hotspot that the nucleo in the car is broadcasting on.
+Once the pi has booted, go to the wifi options in the upper right.
+If either wlan0 or wlan1 is connected to a network, then disconnect it before proceeding.
+Now select wlan1, and connect it to the wifi hotspot that the nucleo in the car is broadcasting on.
 Then go to ```/home/pi/Documents/Telemetry/Raspberry Pi Telemetry Server``` and run the ```startTelemetry.sh``` script by typing ```./startTelemetry.sh```.
 This should start everything automatically.

 To view the data, connect to the wifi hotspot broadcast by the raspberry pi.
 The network is named TelemetryServer and the password is telemetry.
 Once connected, open a web browser and type the following in the url bar: "192.168.1.1:3000" (without quotes).
 The grafana server should come up.
 If a login is requested, then use admin for both password and username.